justeslam/offsec2/notes/outtakes.md

 - You can proxy through your browser with foxy proxy
 - Port 135 allows egress traffic (Windows) for rpc
 - LFI ssh key doesn't work ? -> scp doesn't work ? -> ssh dynamic port forward
-- If you're in evil-winrm and you don't like it, just execute a reverse shell
+- If you're in evil-winrm and you don't like it, just execute a reverse shell, really useful when trying to run mimikatz and other cool stuff
 - If pip isn't working for something that you need, create a virtual environment 'python -m venv venv;chmod +x venv/bin/activate;source venv/bin/activate', then 'pip uninstall {all requirements for the thing that you need', and then reinstall them
 - When you get those weird errors from gobuster,wfuzz,... about EOF or not being able to connect, but you can in your browser, there's a proxy in play.
 Maybe CSRF
 - Look for .rdp files !